-defined on the class of $C^1$ triods without self--intersections (bounded or unbounded and with or without end points or 3--points), is upper semicontinuous with respect to the $C^1\loc$ convergence.\\ Moreover, $E$ is {\em dilation and translation invariant}.\\ Consequently, every $C^1\loc$ limit ${\TTT}_\infty$ of a sequence of rescaled triods $\widetilde{\TTT}_{\tt}$ has no self--intersections and has {\em multiplicity} one (outside the endpoints and the 3--point if present), it actually satisfies $E(\TTT_\infty)>C>0$ where the uniform positive constant $C$ is given by Proposition~\ref{dlteo}. \end{lemma} \begin{proof} The dilation--translation invariance and the upper semicontinuity of the function $E$ are straightforward, by the $C^1\loc$ convergence.
+defined on the class of $C^1$ triods without self--intersections (bounded or unbounded and with or without end points or 3--points), is upper semicontinuous with respect to the $C^1\loc$ convergence.\\ Moreover, $E$ is {\em dilation and translation invariant}.
+Consequently, every $C^1\loc$ limit ${\TTT}_\infty$ of a sequence of rescaled triods $\widetilde{\TTT}_{\tt}$ has no self--intersections, has multiplicity one (outside the endpoints and the 3--point if present), and satisfies $E(\TTT_\infty)>C>0$ where the constant $C$ is given by Proposition~\ref{dlteo}. \end{lemma}

+\begin{proof} The dilation--translation invariance and the upper semicontinuity of the function $E$ are straightforward, by the $C^1\loc$ convergence.
 This latter obviously implies the final statement of the theorem once we show the embeddedness and the multiplicity one properties.